JavaMahileu/baaja/CONTRIBUTING.md

 [Join Telegram Chat](https://t.me/joinchat/FT4fihZ8kvlOEv9mCBI0lw)

-When contributing to this repository, please first indicate you intention on this [Trello Board](https://trello.com/b/GoISjUOA/baaja) so that we track our progress and do not take the same tasks simultaneously.
+When contributing to this repository, please first indicate you intention in the [Telegram Chat](https://t.me/joinchat/FT4fihZ8kvlOEv9mCBI0lw) to make sure that nobody else is working on the same story.
+Then please assign corresponding ticket to you and move it 'In Progress' on our [Trello Board](https://trello.com/b/GoISjUOA/baaja) so that we track our progress and do not take the same tasks simultaneously.

 Please note we DO NOT have a code of conduct, and hope we never need it.